PointsBet Sportsbook Promo Code

 - Age limit: 21+

-- Location: You must physically be located in a state with licensed online sports betting to place a wager.
+- Location: You must physically be located in a state where PointsBet is licensed to offer online sports betting.

 If you’re not old enough, or you aren’t inside of a state that has legalized online sports betting, then you’re out of luck – you can’t bet on sports.
 Otherwise, it’s time to sign up!